How to Generate Subtitles in iMovie?

 Transkriptor 2024-03-29

 Generating subtitles in iMovie enhances the accessibility and clarity of videos, catering to a broader audience.
 Users are able to integrate precise, well-timed text into their projects by ensuring their content is understandable without sound.
+Alternatively, consider using an AI subtitle generator to streamline the process.
 Generating subtitles in iMovie is so practical thanks to its user-friendly interfaces.

 The 12 steps to generate subtitles in iMovie are listed below.